fertility-health > lifestyle-fertility > lifestyle-substances > diet-and-fertility

 • Trans-fats rather than mono-unsaturated fats in the diet more than doubles the risk of infertility from anovulation ii

-The take-home from this is that fried chicken is going to reduce your fertility dramatically, while cutting chips or rice for vegetables or Quorn will improve your fertility.
+The take-home from this is that fried chicken is going to reduce your fertility dramatically, and cutting chips or rice for vegetables or Quorn will improve your fertility.

 Fats

-Fats are an important source of energy, they affect how cells function and are important for oxidative stress.
+Fats are an important energy source, affecting cell function and crucial for oxidative stress.
 The latest advice is to cook in animal fats (they’re more stable) and to eat vegetable fats cold.

-Trans-fats are unsaturated plant fats (generally vegetable oils).
-Many pre-prepared foods, particularly fast foods, snack food, fried food and baked goods contain them.
+Trans-fats are unsaturated plant fats (generally vegetable oils), found in many pre-prepared foods, particularly fast foods, snack food, fried food and baked goods.

 Mono-unsaturated fats are found in red meat, milk products and fruits like olives and avocados.
 Nuts are also a good source (especially cashews and macadamia) and oatmeal.
 Other important sources of mono-unsaturated fats are oils: